 A student eligible to receive free or reduced price meals shall not be responsible for any of the costs for the student's first six (6) concurrent credit hours so long as the concurrent credit hours are taught on the Districts grounds and by a teacher employed by the District.
 Any and all costs of concurrent credit courses beyond the six (6) hours permitted, that are not taught on the District's campus, or are not taught by a teacher employed by the District are the responsibility of the student.
 Students who are not eligible to receive free or reduced price meals are responsible for any and all costs associated with concurrent credit courses.

-Legal Reference: A.C.A. \S 6-15-902(c)(2)

-A.C.A. § 6-16-1201 et seg.

-DESE Rules Governing Grading and Course Credit
+Legal Reference: A.C.A. § 6-15-902(c)(2) A.C.A. § 6-16-1201 et seq.
+Arkansas Department of Education Rules and Regulations: Concurrent College and High School Credit for Students Who Have Completed the Eighth Grade